United Kingdom

 CPU

 Sony X1.
 The Sony X1 processor is used in Sony TVs from several series: XH and XG.
 Such TVs occupy several niches at once: the low-cost category and the middle class.
-The most inexpensive models show a picture in 4K resolution without dynamic range support, more advanced models use 4K HDR.
+The most affordable models display a 4K resolution picture without support for high dynamic range (HDR), more advanced models use 4K HDR.
 Basically, these are simple models that are designed only for watching videos.
 For dynamic games, TVs with such a processor are less suitable.

 Sony X1 Extreme.
 The Sony X1 Extreme processor is 40% more powerful than its predecessor, the Sony X1, and is designed to work with 4K HDR images.
 Working with HDR dynamic range makes it possible to display a realistic picture of increased quality on the screen.
 TVs with the Sony X1 Extreme processor are mid-range and high-end models.
 The image qualit is improved by supporting dynamic backlighting.
 An important feature of the Sony X1 Extreme is the use of two independent colour rendering databases (Dual database processing).
 Object-based HDR remaster technology analyzes the image displayed on the screen, matches colours with a database and adjusts them for viewing on a particular TV.
 Thanks to Super Bit Mapping 4K HDR, colour transitions become smoother and more natural, making the picture even more realistic.